 c.
 A fish possessing an electric organ

 d.
-An organ, which regulates buoyancy
+An organ which regulates buoyancy

 e.
-Animal, which exhibits alternation of generation
+Animal, which exhibits alternation of generations

 f.
 An oviparous animal with a mammary gland